 Binoculars consist of two parallel telescopes, hence the name “binocular” which refers to “binocular vision” which means “seeing with two eyes”.

-Unfortunately, many people do not have the same eyesight in both eyes and see differently sharp.
+Most people do not have the same eyesight in both eyes and see differently sharp.
 The eyes have different refractive power (diopters).
-Even the best binoculars require the user to adjust the diopter compensation correctly, only then can you enjoy good, fatigue-free vision with the binoculars over a longer period of time.
+Even the best binoculars require that in order to see properly and fatigue-free with both eyes, the user must set the diopter compensation correctly

-Precisely for this reason, binoculars have a diopter fine adjustment on an eyepiece with which one can correct the different eyesight.
+For this purpose, binoculars have a diopter adjustment on at least one of the eyepieces.
 With its help, the different refractive powers of the eyes can be compensated.

 Why Diopter adjustment